Monument record 1160/0/12 - Late Saxon pottery kiln, (Site A) Horsemarket

 Summary

-Possible pottery kiln identified during excavations in Horsemarket, Northampton in 1971.
+Pottery kiln identified during excavations in Horsemarket, Northampton in 1971.
 The kiln comprised a bowl shaped feature up to 0.5 metres deep and 1 metre in diameter.
 Its sides had been burnt.
 Wasters had been found in association with the depression.
 The pottery fabric contains quartzitic and ironstone inclusions, the clay source probably the nearby Upper Lias or Lower Estuarine.
 Forms included wheel thrown wheel-thrown and coil-made cooking pots, storage jars, bowls and crucibles.
 Production took place between 900-975.
+The pottery is in the British Museum.
+The kiln was subsequently linked to the production of Northampton Ware.

 Map